jcxplorer/snowfinch/README.md

 Install the application dependencies by running `bundle` in the application directory.

+Run `rake db:setup` to create a database and an initial user.

 You are now ready to launch the application using your favorite Ruby application server such as Passenger or Unicorn.
+Sign in with the email address _user@snowfinch.net_ and password _snowfinch_.
+Don't forget to change those credentials on your account page!

 High performance and scaling